 How to Get Muscle Memory

 This is the easy part.
-You just have play the music.
-I wrote a rather lengthy post on playing vs practicing, but you can develop muscle memory by practicing or playing music.
+You just have to play the music, but you can develop muscle memory by practicing or playing music.
 As long as your hands are repeating something, you’ll develop muscle memory for that movement with no added effort.
 If you’re working on a piece of music then, you’ll develop muscle memory for it.
 You don’t have to try.